Varshini-E/Video-Translation/README.md

 Setting up the environment and running inference is simple and the solution works on both CPU and GPU devices.
 For Text-to-Speech Voice Cloning, the [Chatterbox](https://huggingface.co/ResembleAI/chatterbox) model is utilized which requires a small fix to be carried out on CPU-only devices [a known issue yet to be fixed on Chatterbox's end].

-### **1. Create a Conda Environment**
+### **1. Clone the git repository and create a Conda Environment**
+First, clone this repository by running `git clone https://github.com/Varshini-E/Video-Translation`.

-First, create a new conda environment named video-translate by running the following command:
+Then, create a new conda environment named video-translate by running the following command:

 ```bash
 conda create -n video-translate python=3.10